Code-Institute-Submissions/My-Pizza/README.md

 I studied many websites for inspiration, including the *StudentExampleFive*, which certainly left an impression.
 However, the basic layout is inspired by this helpful Udemy [course](https://www.udemy.com/learn-bootstrap-4-by-creating-an-advanced-bootstrap-theme/).

-Not knowing and JavaScript, but wanting to use it, this course provided some great code, although I heavily customised it to suit MyPizza.
+Not knowing JavaScript, but wanting to use it, this course provided some great code, although I heavily customised it to suit MyPizza.

 I wanted to include visually pleasing animations throughout the site, they can be found at every section.
 The colours were carefully handpicked for MyPizza also, with a nice balance of Spartan Red complementing the grays & whites.